 - Execute a Power of Attorney (POA)

 A Power of Attorney can be given to your lawyer if you cannot attend court sessions in India frequently.
-This POA must be:
+This POA must be notarized and may require assistance from a notary public in Dubai.

 - Mutual Consent Divorce Proceedings in India